Updated on 2024-09-29 GMT+08:00

 No

 When initiating a multipart upload, you can use a header starting with x-obs-meta- in the HTTP request to define object metadata for easy management.
-The user-defined metadata will be returned in the response when you retrieve the object or query the object metadata.
+The custom metadata will be returned in the response when you retrieve the object or query the object metadata.
 For details, see User-Defined Object Metadata.

 Example: x-obs-meta-test: test metadata